rust-lang/rust/text/0000-tool-attributes.md

 reasonable long-term solution and addresses the needs of some important tools today.

+Similarly, tools (e.g., Clippy) may want to use their own lints without the compiler warning about unused lints.
+E.g., we want a user to be able to write `#![allow(clippy::some_lint)]` in their crate without warning.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+### Attributes

 This section assumes that attributes (e.g., `#[test]`) have already been taught.